soymadip/nsticky/README.md

 ⚡ **Instant Toggle:**
 Toggle the sticky state of the currently active window with a single command or shortcut.

+📦 **Window Staging:**
+Temporarily move sticky windows to a dedicated "stage" workspace and restore them to the current workspace when needed.

 ---

 ## Installation